Smarty6452/ArenaAnimaton/README.md

 #Commands to run this project below
-1) npm i     --> for installation of all dependecnies
+1) npm i     --> for installation of all dependencies
 2) npm start --> to run project